AI Agent Integration Guide

 - Debugging — try harder first, then ask if truly stuck

-When you call orchestratia task help, your task transitions to needs_human and pauses until the admin responds.
-The response comes back through the daemon.
-If Telegram is configured for the project, the admin gets a mobile notification.
+When you call orchestratia task help, your task transitions to needs_human and pauses until someone responds.
+With --type help (default), only admins can respond from the dashboard.
+With --type question, orchestrator agents can respond programmatically via orchestratia intervention respond.
+The response is relayed back through the daemon.
+If Telegram is configured, the admin gets a mobile notification.

 Best Practices